 Personal development offers you one of the best ways to improve your skills as a Teacher, increase your overall job satisfaction and enhance your lessons.
 Across an entire school it can have a profoundly positive effect.

 The overriding purpose of CPD is create an environment where continuous improvement and a high quality of teaching is the norm.
 CPD should also address development needs, maximise strengths and enable all teachers to meet the challenge of modern teaching.

 The Department for Education’s guidelines dictate that teachers are required to keep their knowledge and skills up to date.

-This means you are required to objectively assess your abilities and identify training that would bridge any gaps in your knowledge.
+This means, as a teacher, you are required to objectively assess your abilities and identify training that would bridge any gaps in your knowledge.
 Or help you improve any areas of weakness.

 The DfE states it is up to the teacher to respond to advice and feedback from colleagues and leadership, and identify appropriate professional development programmes.

 In other words, where specific areas of focus have been identified as part of your development plan, it is up to you to find a suitable course.